-Preparation of accurate and fair financial statement is recognized as one of the vital responsibility of the directors of a company.
-While doing an audit, auditors are responsible for checking whether directors have fulfilled their obligation for the preparation of true and fair financial statements and express a genuine opinion about the report.
+Preparation of accurate and fair financial statements is recognized as one of the vital responsibilities of the directors of a company.
+While doing an audit, auditors are responsible for checking whether directors have fulfilled their obligation the preparation of true and fair financial statements and express a genuine opinion about the report.

 The essential financial reporting framework used in Republic of Ireland and the UK are IFRS, issued by the International Accounting Standards Board (IASB) and Irish and UK GAAP, published by the Financial Reporting Council in the UK (FRC).

 The FRC aims to promote transparency and integrity in business.
 The FRC states and operates independent enforcement arrangements for accountants; monitor and take action to improve the quality of corporate reporting.
 FRC focuses on providing succinct financial reporting standards that:

 1) It audits, monitors and enforces audit quality

 2) Through the application of an IFRS-based solution, it maintains consistency with global accounting standards, to meet the overriding objective

 3) Consistent principles of accounting followed by all the UK and Republic of Ireland entities with proportionate and practical solutions

 4) Promote efficiency within groups and are cost-efficient when applied

 The current framework of FRC UK & Ireland accounting standards as follows: